lueschem/edi/docs/command_cheat_sheet.rst

 edi
 +++

-Enable bash completion during development:
+Enable bash completion during development and add the edi bin folder to the PATH:

 ::

-  source enable_completion
+  source local_setup

 Debian
 ++++++